 - First Saturday: Wingra Oak Savanna.
 Meet at the parking lot, on Arbor Drive just off Monroe Street.

 - Second Saturday: Core Area and Curtis Prairie.
-Meet at the Visitor Center.
+Meet at the Visitor Center. *Note: The May 12 work party will be at Wingra Oak Savanna due to the Native Plant Sale.

 - Third Saturday: Grady Tract.
 Meet in the Grady Tract parking lot, southeast corner of Seminole Highway and W. Beltline Frontage Road.